mennetorelli/Plumberz/README.md

     .| sinkFile "outputC.txt"
 ```

-These are the result obtained (always iterating the code 20 times), using as input files of size 10000, 30000 and 50000.
+These are the result obtained using as input files of size 10000, 30000 and 50000
+(always iterating the code 20 times for each input file):

 ![png](images/output_14_1.png)